 My family and I undertook several adventures in Mont Tremblant National Park (Quebec), provincial parks (Ontario), and in local conservation areas in response to Explore magazine’s Live the Adventure Club summer challenge of 2021.
+I was declared winner of the competition in the ‘standard’ category on October 08, 2021.

 In the shot below, the family members are looking pensively at the next adventure – Parc du national Mont Tremblant.
 This is a view of the north from Mont Tremblant Village, showing Laurentian mountains and Lake Supérieur (Quebec).
 Tremblant’s North Side also gives an easy access to the Parc national du Mont-Tremblant.
 Covering 1510 sq. km, the park represents 20% of Québec’s protected areas.
 That was going to be our abode for the next 7 days.